akinsteph/Product-Pusher-API/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Stephen Akinola

-This repo is a proof of concept/ simple API
+This repo is a proof of concept/simple API.
+PR for Improvement and feedback are welcomed.

 ### What it does

 * Fetch Products from Salesforce API
 * Fetch Data of each Product
 * Push/Create new Product to the BigCommerce REST API with the custom fields saved as metafields
-* Set NEw Product Status to  live and availiablity to avaliable
+* Set New Product Status to  live and availiablity to avaliable

 ### References